gvardakas/Soft-Silhouette/README.md

 # Execution Instructions
 1) You should first install all requirements via running in your terminal the command pip install -r requirements.txt.
-2) You should open the DCSS_Demo.ipynb and run each cell of it via a suitable program e.g. Visual Code
+2) You should open the DCSS_Demo.ipynb and run each cell of it via a suitable program e.g. Visual Code.

 # References
 ```